 Application : Applied

 Explanation on : application of the practice The AC Chairman is not the Chairman of the Board.
-The AC Chairman, Mr Chew Hoy Ping is an Independent Non-Executive Director and a member of the Malaysian Institute of Accountants and Malaysian Institute of Certified Public Accountants.
+The AC Chairman, Mr Chew Hoy Ping is the Senior Independent Non-Executive Director and a member of the Malaysian Institute of Accountants and Malaysian Institute of Certified Public Accountants.
 The Chairman of the Board is Dato' Yusli Bin Mohamed Yusoff.
 Details of the composition and activities of the AC are set out in the Audit Committee Report contained in the Annual Report.

 Explanation for : departure

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are require to complete the columns b red to complete the columns below.
+Non-large companies are encouraged elow.

 Measure :

 Timeframe :